 When it comes to offensive production, the differences between the regular season and the playoffs are harder to summarize.
 Generally speaking, scoring in the first round is higher than in rounds two through four.

-“There are higher attrition and risk of injuries in the playoffs due to players putting their bodies on the line to win.”
+"“There are higher attrition and risk of injuries in the playoffs due to players putting their bodies on the line to win.”“There are higher attrition and risk of injuries in the playoffs due to players putting their bodies on the line to win.”"

 This is why even the highest-scoring regular season teams sometimes have trouble in a best-of-seven series.
 You can’t just out-score your problems in the postseason.